 Impairment testing compares the carrying value of a CGU with its recoverable amount, based on value-in-use.
-Value-inuse was calculated based on the present value of cash flow projections over a five year period with the period extending beyond five years extrapolated using estimated revenue growth rate of 2.5%.
-Years one to three are based on budgets and forecasts, with years four onwards extrapolated at the rate of 4%.
-These growth rates are based on management's expectations, industry knowledge and other features specific to the CGU.
-Cash flows are discounted using the weighted average cost of capital with mid-year discounting.
+Value-in-use was calculated based on the present value of cash flow projections over a five year period with the period extending beyond five years extrapolated using a terminal growth rate of 1.9%.